 Health Benefits Of Coconut Water

-Till a few years ago, coconut water was not hailed as the elixir it is regarded as today in the Western countries.
-Extremely popular in the Caribbean and the Southeast Asia, coconut water is the almost clear liquid found in tender green coconuts as well as mature brown coconuts.
+Until a few years ago, coconut water was not hailed as the elixir it is regarded as today in the Western countries.
+But did you know that during World War II, coconut water was used as a short-term intravenous hydration and resuscitation fluid?1 Extremely popular in the Caribbean and Southeast Asia, coconut water is the almost clear liquid found in tender green coconuts as well as mature brown coconuts.
 The refreshing low-calorie drink should not be confused with the uber rich coconut milk which is made by mixing grated coconut meat with water.

-Even though it is a tad high in nutritional bad guys sugar and sodium, there are still many health benefits of coconut water.
+Even though it is a tad high in sugar (6 g per cup) and sodium (252 mg), there are still many health benefits of coconut water.
 At just 46 calories per cup, coconut water is rich in potassium, vitamin C, and magnesium.
-It also has some carbohydrates, fats and proteins, selenium along with six grams of sugar and 252 mg of sodium.1
+It also has some carbohydrates, fats, proteins, and selenium.2

 2. Lowers Blood Pressure

 Who knew one of the benefits of drinking coconut water could be better blood pressure management?
-According to a two-week study on seven participants with hypertension, five showed a significant reduction in mean systolic pressure while two also showed a substantial drop in diastolic blood pressure.
+According to a 2-week study on 7 participants with hypertension, 5 showed a significant reduction in mean systolic pressure, while 2 also showed a substantial drop in diastolic blood pressure.
 The study concluded that just 300 ml of coconut water consumed twice a day can control high blood pressure.4

-There are many medical benefits of coconut water and they include better glycemic control.
+There are many medical benefits of coconut water including better glycemic control.
 When tested on diabetes-induced rats, coconut water showed therapeutic potential in lessening blood sugar levels and oxidative stress.5

 One of the benefits of tender coconut water includes better liver health, thanks to its antioxidants.
 It protects the liver and heals damaged liver cells, as observed in a study on rats.7

-In particular, green coconut water benefits are much better for your liver and overall health.
-The antioxidant properties of the green dwarf variety of coconuts (most common) protect against oxidative damage.8
+In particular, green coconut water benefits your liver and overall health more.
+The antioxidant agents in the green dwarf variety of coconuts (most common) protect against oxidative damage.8

 Thanks to our fast-paced lives and the increasing dependence on processed and junk foods, cholesterol issues are on the rise.
 The use of coconut water (both tender and mature) on a regular basis has shown to convert excess cholesterol to bile acid in rats.
 These bile acids are then excreted.
 Coconut water also reduced the fatty accumulation in the tissues of the liver and aorta.9

 So what are the benefits of coconut water during pregnancy?
-With so many do’s and don’ts to follow during those nine months, you need something that is good for you and your baby that doesn’t contain caffeine or too much sugar and is not an aerated beverage.
+With so many dos and don’ts to follow during those 9 months, you need something that is good for you and your baby that doesn’t contain caffeine or too much sugar and is not an aerated beverage.
 Now that’s a big ask!
-Not only does coconut water meet these criteria, it also contains folate or vitamin B9, a nutrient required to reduce anemia during pregnancy.10
+But not only does coconut water meet these criteria, it also contains folate or vitamin B9, a nutrient required to reduce anemia during pregnancy and prevent birth defects.10